topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 6.1.2 Circuit
 - LED
-    - (+) pin is connected to pin 45 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 45 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_pwm.png" width="600"></p>